WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 The Caribbean in standard textures.
 ![Carribean hires](images/CarribeanHiRes.jpg)

-The Caribbean with multi-resolution textures.
+The Caribbean with multi-resolution textures.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings SolarSystemOrbitColor Property

 Note: This feature is not implemented.